Skip to content

 Key mitigations

-• Read-only scanner and remediation planner by default.
+• Read-only scanner and remediation planner by default; writes flow through confirmed shared action-registry actions.

 • Redaction across JSON, SARIF, Markdown, TUI, and Raycast output.